Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 fail: "CI_BLOCK"

-Full form with artifact_inputs, network_consistency, and precise expression for audit_trace_required via COUNT(events_with(...)) — in [examples/goodhart-validator/specs/validation.yaml](examples/goodhart-validator/specs/validation.yaml).
+The full form with artifact_inputs, network_consistency, and the exact expression for audit_trace_required through COUNT(events_with(...)) is in [examples/goodhart-validator/specs/validation.yaml](examples/goodhart-validator/specs/validation.yaml).

 The next layer of protection is a detector of hidden distortions right in the specification.
-Consider a regression any change in triage behavior with unchanged KPIs.
-Here regression is a shift in the distribution of decisions invisible to aggregates.
+Consider a regression a change in triage behavior with unchanged KPIs.
+Here, regression is a shift in the distribution of decisions that is not visible in aggregates.

 Reason: harm is not always visible in top-level numbers.
-MTTR may remain the same, escalation share may look normal, but the model starts distributing ambiguous cases differently among auto_close, manual_review, and defer.
+MTTR may remain the same, the share of escalations may look normal, but the model will start distributing controversial cases differently between auto_close, manual_review, and defer.

-Therefore in validation.md, compare not only aggregates but behavioral patterns:
+Therefore, in validation.md compare not only aggregates but also behavioral patterns:

 - severity transition matrix;